 Types of aid

 A family’s assets will be counted differently on each form.
 For example, assets in a grandparent-owned 529 plan are not reported on the FAFSA, but students may be asked to include them in the CSS Profile.

-So, if a parent’s 529 account exceeds the Asset Protection Allowance by $10,000, his child’s financial aid award could be reduced by $564.
+So, if a parent’s 529 account exceeds the Asset Protection Allowance by $10,000, his child’s financial aid award could be reduced by as much as $564.
 Of course, no one wants to lose $564, but the tax-free investment gains you’ve earned in your 529 account could likely outweigh this tiny loss.
-But other student-owned assets are not treated as favorably.
-A custodial account under UGMA/UTMA, for example, will be counted as a student asset and will reduce the aid package by 20% of its value.
-So in this case a $10,000 student asset means $2,000 less financial aid.
+However, other student-owned assets are not treated as favorably.
+A custodial account under UGMA/UTMA, for example, will be counted as a student asset and will reduce the financial aid package by 20% of the asset value.
+So, in this case a $10,000 student asset means $2,000 less financial aid.

 As mentioned above, assets in a 529 plan owned by a grandparent or other relative are not included on the FAFSA.

 Any interest, dividends or capital gains generated from a student’s asset that are reported on their federal income tax return will be counted on the FAFSA.
 This income will be assessed at 50% when calculating SAI.

 Earnings in a 529 plan, however, do not have to be reported on the FAFSA and will have zero effect on financial aid.